yyhh-org/site/content/achieve-high-throughput-and-low-latency-through-adaptive-asynchronous-transaction.md

 acceptable latency boundaries.
 If the latency exceeds the target, the effective throughput metric drops, reflecting a degraded user experience.

-Effective Throughput (ET) is a use-case–dependent metric that is simple to interpret.
-The higher the ET, the better the system.
+`Effective Throughput (ET)` is a use-case–dependent metric that is simple to interpret.
+The higher the `ET`, the better the system.
 It is also easy to calculate, as its value is proportional to the target latency.
-For example, the ET for a 10-millisecond target is 10 times that for a 1-millisecond target.
+For example, the `ET` for a 10-millisecond target is 10 times that for a 1-millisecond target.
 Thus, we really only need to calculate the ratio of throughput to latency (i.e., for a target latency of 1 unit) and then extrapolate to other target latencies.
-For the analysis below, we will adopt ET.
+For the analysis below, we will adopt `ET`.

 ## Benchmark